 CERA considered it safe for tour operators to conduct tours in the red zone CBD, yet considered the red zone CBD too dangerous for citizens like myself, who'd endured 11 000 quakes, to wander the red zone CBD on our own.
 Without paying of course.

-Why wasn't CERA doing tours in the eastern suburbs to show off quake trashed, Third World, Christchurch squalor?
+Why wasn't CERA doing tours in the E suburbs, showing quake trashed, Third World, Christchurch squalor?

-Last winter Brownlee said there was no housing crisis.
+Last winter, CERA minister Brownlee said there was no housing crisis.
 Yet Council housing by Avon River & elsewhere was red zoned by CERA.
 Recently Brownlee bollocked a councillor for slow repairs of Council housing.
 If there was no housing crisis, why fuss to speed up Council housing repairs?

 1. Latest 2007 rateable land value & house value with house insurance ceded to the Crown on home owner's acceptance of the Crown offer.
 (Crown used insurance pay out to settle with property owner).